-Spyderco makes a ton of great knives at a budget cost, but for a true representation of the quality and design elements of the brand, there’s the Delica.
-This is another truly beloved knife from the knife community because of its versatile size, excellent construction, and interesting design.
+Spyderco makes a ton of great knives at a budget cost, but for a true representation of the quality and design elements of the brand (aside from the first knife on this list), there’s the Delica.
+This is a truly beloved knife from the knife community because of its versatile size, excellent construction, and interesting design.

 4) Kershaw Leek D2 Composite

 What else is there to say about the Kershaw Leek?
 This Ken Onion design has been pontificated about, ruminated on, and carefully analyzed for years.
 Still, the knife holds up under scrutiny and belongs in every collection.